-Yes it can, but it is not designed to do so, and an emergency landing is always better on land at an airport.
-Of course, everyone know the famous 2009 accident known as the Hudson miracle, where Captain Chesley Sullenberg ditched his US Airways Airbus A320 in New York City’s Hudson River after both engined flamed out following a strike with a flock of Canada geese.
-The plane remained intact and all 155 people aboard were rescued, but the river was a calm at the moment of landing, so it would be a totally different scenerio when landing on sea
+Yes, it can, but it is not designed to do so, and an emergency landing is always better on land at an airport.
+Of course, everyone knows the famous 2009 accident known as the Hudson miracle, where Captain Chesley Sullenberg ditched his US Airways Airbus A320 in New York City’s Hudson River after both engined flamed out following a strike with a flock of Canada geese.
+The plane remained intact, and all 155 people aboard were rescued, but the river was calm at the moment of landing, so it would be a totally different scenario when landing on the sea.

-However, as long as sea conditions are smooth and the ditching is performed in a proper way, an aircraft can land on the sea and remain afloat.
-One successful example was on October 16, 1956, when a Pan Am flight 6 B377 Stratocruiser ditched en route from Honolulu, Hawaii to San Francisco, about halfway the route, with all 31 aboard being rescued by a nearby Coast Guard Cutter.
+However, as long as sea conditions are smooth and the ditching is performed properly, an aircraft can land on the sea and remain afloat.
+One successful example was on October 16, 1956, when a Pan Am flight 6 B377 Stratocruiser ditched en route from Honolulu, Hawaii to San Francisco, about halfway through the route, with all 31 aboard being rescued by a nearby Coast Guard Cutter.

-Remember, you are safer in a plane than in a car, so try not to let your fear interfere with your passion for travel.
-If all else fails, I suggest swigging a large glass of wine and trying to forget you are in the sky!
+Remember, you are safer on a plane than in a car, so try not to let your fear interfere with your passion for travel.
+If all else fails, I suggest swinging a large glass of wine and trying to forget you are in the sky!

-This article was inspired by my friends at Luxury Travel Expert
+This article was inspired by our friends at Luxury Travel Expert.